DivyamGoyal15/Glassy-Dashboard-For-Open-Ticket/README.md

 # ✨ OT Glassy Dashboard

 A **password-protected**, fully animated, glass-morphism web dashboard for [Open Ticket](https://github.com/open-discord-bots/open-ticket) bot.
-Customize every aspect of your bot and all its plugins through a beautiful aesthetic interface.
+Customize every aspect of your bot and all its plugins through Dashboard

 ![License](https://img.shields.io/badge/license-MIT-60a5fa)